nikhil1111111/DEG-Biomarker/README.md

 # Pupil-Bio
-Data Analysis and Statistics &amp; NGS Alignment and Mutation Calling The present test comprises two challenges designed to evaluate candidates’ technical and analytical skills:
+Data Analysis and Statistics & amp; NGS Alignment and Mutation Calling The present test comprises two challenges designed to evaluate candidates’ technical and analytical skills:
 1. Data Analysis and Statistics: Assessing the ability to analyze and interpret complex data,